Search

 Your endocrine system regulates hormone output throughout the body.
 It relies on a delicate balance of nutrients and enzymes to function at its best.

 Considering how alcohol alters chemical activities in the body, it also affects how your endocrine system functions.
-While consuming red wine (in moderation) may be good for your heart health, it still contains alcohol.
+While consuming red wine (in moderation) may be suitable for your heart health, it still contains alcohol.

 How Hormone Therapy Works